Vaginal Mesh Specialist

 How is mesh used to treat pelvic floor disorders?

 There are a several procedures and ways mesh is used in pelvic surgery.
-All of these ways can result in complications, with some types of surgeries having higher complication rates than others.
+Any time mesh is used, there can be mesh related complications.
+However, some types of surgeries have higher complication rates than others.

-Mid-urethral Slings – This thin strip of mesh is placed under the urethra to stop urinary leakage with coughing, laughing or sneezing.
+- Mid-urethral Slings – A thin strip of mesh is placed under the urethra to stop urinary leakage with coughing, laughing or sneezing.
 This mesh is sometimes called tape.
 It is one of the most effective surgeries for Stress Urinary Incontinence and complications are rare.

 What are the risks of mesh surgery?

 It depends somewhat on the type of mesh and where it was placed but the common complications include: